gwenjo/mario-memory/README.md

 ## Features

 ###### When opening the page:
-When opening the page you will find an instruction message of the game.
-When closing  the window you can immediately start the game.
+When opening the page, you will find an instruction message of the game.
+When closing the window, you can immediately start the game.

 ###### Navigationbar:
 The navigation bar used here is to choose different levels in the game.
 You can choose from EASY, MED, HARD.